klaytn/klaytn-docs/docs/getting-started/thirdweb/thirdweb.md

 # Creating and deploying marketplace contract using thirdweb dashboard <a id="creating-and-deploying-thirdweb-dashboard"></a>

-In this section, we will be creating and deploying a marketplace contract using thirdweb dashboard.
+In this section, we will create and deploy a marketplace contract using thirdweb dashboard.
 To do this, follow the steps below:

 1. Head over to [thirdweb dashboard](https://thirdweb.com/dashboard?ref=blog.thirdweb.com) and select the **MarketPlace** contract from the list of contracts.